-- 1. Mark the checkbox to enable and select RTMP or SRT as Protocol Type.
-Note that you need an optional license if you want to use SRT. - 2. ( in the table) Enter a value for Password for stream encryption if the selected Protocol Type is "SRT".
+- 1. Mark the checkbox to enable and select RTMP or SRT as Protocol Type. - 2. ( in the table) Enter a value for Password for stream encryption if the selected Protocol Type is "SRT".
 Note that this is the Caller Mode.
 For the Listener Mode see Video SRT. - 3.
 Click SAVE to apply your settings.
 A small confirmation dialogue appears in the bottom right corner. - 4.
 Start an video streaming application like VLC mediaplayer, Daum Potplayer etc. to stream the video.